MSP-Greg/SketchUp/docs/SketchUp_08_Constants_List.md

 # SketchUp 8 Constants List

 This list is simply that.
-No code samples, links, etc.
+All three lists and the links are machine generated, so some of the links may not exist.

 ---

-Generated with [CreateSUConstants] v1.3, on 2015-11-29 at 09:59:42 PM GMT, using SketchUp v8.0.16846.
+Generated with [CreateSUConstants] v1.4, on 2015-12-10 at 05:47:27 AM GMT, using SketchUp v8.0.16846 & Ruby 1.8.6.

 ---
 Found the following:

 * 176 Constants defined in Object (global)
 * &nbsp;&nbsp;79 Constants defined in SketchUp objects (namespaced)
-* &nbsp;&nbsp;85 SketchUp objects with no defined constants
+* &nbsp;&nbsp;83 SketchUp objects with no defined constants